openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: A Credential Issuer that requires a request to the Acknowledgement Endpoint MUST ensure the Access Token issued by the Authorization Server is valid at the Acknowledgement Endpoint.

 The acknowledgement from the Wallet is idempotent.
-The Credential Issuer MUST return success if it receives multiple identical calls from the Wallet for the same `ack_id`s.
+The Credential Issuer MUST return success even if it receives multiple identical calls from the Wallet for the same `ack_id`s.

 The Wallet MAY retry if the call to this endpoint fails for a temporary reason.
 The Credential Issuer SHOULD pre-determine the amount of time within which it expects the acknowledgement.
 Therefore, even a well-formed acknowledgement from the Wallet could fail if received by the Credential Issuer after this time period.
 The Credential Issuer may not receive the acknowledgement, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.